AidanGrambihler/strategic-discovery-engine/README.md

 Infrastructure: pytest, logging, pathlib

 ## 📉 Limitations & Robustness
-Sample Size: Due to the municipal survey frequency ($N=32$ ZIP-Eras), results are exploratory and highlight the need for higher-granularity longitudinal data.
+Sample Size & Granularity: Due to the municipal survey frequency ($N=32$ ZIP-Eras), results are exploratory and highlight the need for higher-granularity longitudinal data.

+Self-Reporting Bias: The residential internet reliability metrics are derived from self-reported survey data.
+These may reflect perceived quality rather than technical throughput and are not strictly guaranteed to be a representative sample of the entire ZIP code population.

+The "Commuter Assumption": A primary assumption of this study is that individuals observed in a specific ZIP code's public space also reside within that ZIP code.
+The data does not account for commuters or visitors who may live in areas with different infrastructure profiles than where they were observed.

 The Income Gradient: The robust correlation between income and DSR suggests that "public digital life" is a proxy for broader socio-economic conditions rather than hardware access alone.